shrijitabhattacharya/shrijitabhattacharya.github.io/_pages/about.md

 My research focuses on approximate Bayesian inference using **generative models (Normalizing Flows)** with applications to **image classification, representation learning, low-latency models and feature engineering**.
 Additionally, I work on spatial data modeling by leveraging **binary graphs (Ising Distributions)** and **computer models** with applications to **genetics and nuclear physics**.

+My research was funded by  [NSF-DMS Award](https://www.nsf.gov/awardsearch/show-award?AWD_ID=1952856).
+I also received the [NAIRR Pilot grant](https://nairrpilot.org/projects/awarded?_requestNumber=NAIRR240098) from NSF in 2024.
+Currently, I serve as an associate editor for [Statistics and Data Mining](https://onlinelibrary.wiley.com/journal/19321872a).

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.